About the CNA Program

 Reading 56 or higher is recommended preparation for this course.

-PLEASE NOTE: If a student fails out of ANY nursing program for unsafe clinical practice or a violation of professional, legal, or unethical conduct, that student may be ineligible for admission to Southwestern College Nursing program.
+PLEASE NOTE: If a student fails out of ANY nursing program for unsafe clinical practice or a violation of professional, legal, or unethical conduct, that student may be ineligible for admission to any Southwestern College Nursing or Health Occupation Program.